 As you may have noticed, “lo mein” is not an English name.
 It is actually derived from the Chinese name “lāo miàn” (1).
 “Lāo” means to stir, and “miàn” means noodles.
 Put together, lo mein is a stirred noodle dish.

-Lo mein’s ingredients include Chinese egg noodles, vegetables, meat, and seasonings such as peppers, minced garlic, and spring onions.
-The sauce used for lo mein is made from soy sauce and oyster sauce.
+Lo mein’s main ingredient is Chinese noodles, but you can make this dish with leftover pasta as well.
+Then, mix the noodles with vegetables, meat, and seasonings such as peppers, minced garlic, and spring onions.
+The sauce used for lo mein is soy sauce and oyster sauce.

 So, What Is Chow Mein?